otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - Inform the retriever when there are no complete Prekey Ensembles available for a specific participant.

-The Prekey Server expects to only receive messages on the same network authenticated clients use to exchange messages.
+The Prekey Server expects to only receive messages on the same network that authenticated clients use to exchange messages.
 This means that a message received should be from the same network the publisher is believed to have been authenticated with.

 Although this specification defines expected behavior from the Prekey Server (e.g., by specifying that the Client Profile, Prekey Profiles and Prekey Messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
-Verifications must also be performed by clients as well, even though the Prekey Server should be expected to perform them.
+Verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.
 Clients working with a Prekey Server are expected to upload a new Client Profile and Prekey Profiles before they expire or when a new long-term public key has been created.